Disease/Disorder

 Definition

-Chronic obstructive pulmonary disease (COPD) is a disorder characterized by persistent airflow limitation and inflammation, including emphysema and chronic bronchitis.1 COPD may be defined in terms of a fixed postbronchodilator ratio for forced expiratory volume in 1 second (FEV1) to forced vital capacity of <0.7.2
+Chronic obstructive pulmonary disease (COPD) is a disorder characterized by persistent airflow limitation and inflammation, including emphysema and chronic bronchitis.1 COPD may be defined in terms of a fixed postbronchodilator ratio of forced expiratory volume in 1 second (FEV1) to forced vital capacity of <0.7.2

 Etiology